Lockheed Martin wins rare commercial contract for Atlas launch

 The company also has commercial contracts with DigitalGlobe Inc (DGI.N) for two Atlas 5 launches to fly its WorldView 3 and GeoEye2 satellites.

-The last commercial Atlas launch was for Intelsat Corp INTHBT.UL in November 2009, Underwood said.
+The last commercial Atlas launch was for Intelsat Corp (I.N) in November 2009, Underwood said.

 The primary customer for Atlas 5, as well as Delta 4 rockets, is the U.S. military.
 Both boosters are manufactured by United Launch Alliance, a partnership of Lockheed Martin and Boeing Co (BA.N).